peterallanwalker/SWP08-Probel/README.md

 ### connection_settings.py
 Handles loading of last used settings, user confirm/edit and save as json.

+#### TODO
+- [ ] Fix label length prompt output
+- [ ] chanign label len does nto seem to work.. think it must be in the push labels function though

 ### prot0x.py
 Rough testing/in-progress dev scripts.